 The Proposed Rules acknowledge that agencies are not required to create exemption lists and some agencies may not regularly conduct activities that rise to the level of requiring chapter 343, HRS environmental review.
 An agency without an exemption list may still apply an exemption by meeting the other requirements of this subchapter.
-To capture the discretionary nature of developing an exemption list, the Proposed Rules use the word "may" in subsection 11-200.1-16(a) of the Proposed Rules.
+To capture the discretionary nature of developing an exemption list, the Proposed Rules use the word "may" in subsection 11-200.1-16(a).